 As a parish in the established Church of England, it is our privilege to be involved in many of the significant moments of people’s lives.
 We will do our best to guide you through what Christians mean by baptism, marriage and funerals.
-For enquiries about any of these services please contact us to discuss arrangements with the vicar.
+For details about any of these services or advice on how to proceed, please contact Durham North Team at Team Office to discuss arrangements with the Rector/Vicar.

 Christenings For Children